Lifestyle Changes to Manage Type 2 Diabetes

 Keeping a Record

 Keep a record of your meals, include the time you ate, what you ate, and how much you ate.
 Include this information with your blood glucose levels and insulin dosages.
 This information is very helpful when you discuss how to modify your medication and/or diet with your doctor.

 The ADA recommends exercising for at least 150 minutes a week.
 This should be moderate-intensity aerobic exercise, like brisk walking, riding a bicycle, playing tennis, or doing water aerobics.
 In addition, strength training should be done at least twice a week.
 Examples of strength training include using free weights, weight machines, or resistance bands.

 Talk with your doctor about an exercise program that is safe for you.
-Since exercise causes your blood glucose to drop, you may need to make some modifications in your medication dose and schedule, as well as your eating plan.
+Since exercise usually causes your blood glucose to drop, you may need to make some modifications in your medication dose and schedule, as well as your eating plan.
 Also, when you exercise, remember to wear your diabetes identification bracelet.

 When to Contact Your Doctor